dcgerard/hwep/README.md

 also provide functions to calculate genotype frequencies at equilibrium given rates of double reduction.

+The main functions are:

+-   `hwelike()`: Likelihood inference for HWE in polyploids.
+This function tests for HWE and estimates gametic frequencies given HWE.
+    This function does not assume a model for meiosis.
+-   `hwemom()`: Generalized method of moments inference for double reduction.
+This function tests for equilibrium given double reduction rates and estimates these rates given equilibrium.
+Note that for ploidies greater than four, not all gametic frequencies are possible given this model for meiosis.
+That is, the test might reject not because the population is not in HWE, but because the model for meiosis is incorrect.
+So `hwelike()` is more general if you just want to test for HWE and do not care about double reduction.

 ## Installation

 You can install the released version of hwep from